 Trip cancellation / interruption insurance for up to $2,500 per insured person and $5,000 per trip overall

 Flight delay benefits of up to $500 per trip for reasonable expenses incurred on a flight delay of six hours or more

 Car rental insurance and Collision Damage Waiver benefits, which allow you to save on the insurance fees that car rental companies usually charge

 The most powerful part of the insurance, though, is that all of these benefits are valid as long as you charge the full or partial cost of the trip to your BMO Ascend World Elite Mastercard.

 This is a benefit which is unique to the BMO World Elite series of credit cards, making it an ideal card for whenever you’re travelling on points.
 As long as you charge the taxes and fees of your trip to the card, you’re fulfilling the “partial cost” criterion and therefore eligible to receive insurance coverage on your trip.

-With its comprehensive insurance coverage, the BMO World Elite is arguably worth applying for purely for the award travel coverage alone.
+With its comprehensive insurance coverage, the BMO Ascend World Elite Mastercard is arguably worth applying for purely for the award travel coverage alone.